VumbhoniMnisi/VumbhoniMnisi.github.io/Reflections.md

 ### Reflection on Mock Interview Video

 ### Situation
-I mock interview video embeded into my GitHub portfolio demonstrates my interview skills.<br>
+A mock interview video embeded into my GitHub portfolio demonstrating my interview skills.<br>
-It is also meant to show that I can work under pressure as I am progressing with my studies while having a full time job.

 ### Task
-Record a mock interview video and embed it so that portential employers visiting my portfolio can watch it directly on my page.
+Record a mock interview video introducing myself and embed it so that portential employers visiting my portfolio can watch it directly on my page.

 ### Action
-I recorded my mock interview response using my phone's camera and microphone.
+I recorded my mock interview using my phone's camera and microphone.
 I named the file `mock-interview.mp4`.
 I uploaded the video to my GitHub repository, then used the HTML `<video>` tag with the correct source path to embed it.
 I also added `controls` attribute so viewers can play, pause, and adjust volume.

 ### Result
 The video now plays successfully on my GitHub Pages site portfolio.